Pony-Driland/Website/server/tiny-chat/connection/roomManager.md

 4. Retrieves the room data.
 5. Verifies if the user is the room owner or the server owner.
 6. Adds new moderators from `mods` if they are not already moderators and exist in the room users list.
-7. Updates the room data and notifies all users in the room via `update-room` event.
+7. Updates the room data and notifies all users in the room via `room-mod-updated` event.
 8. Returns a success response.

 ---